 Configuring which Tables appear in your Lightdash project

-Sometimes, there are models in our dbt project with .yml files that we might not want to appear in Lightdash (base tables, I'm looking at you 👀).
-So, we've made it possible for you to configure which Tables you want to appear in Lightdash.
+Sometimes, there are models in our dbt project with YAML files that we might not want to appear in Lightdash (staging tables, I’m looking at you 👀).
+So, we’ve made it possible for you to configure which Tables you want to appear in Lightdash.

-Now that you're in the right place, let's get to the juicy stuff.
-You have three options for configuring the Tables that pop up in Lightdash:
+You have three options for configuring the Tables that show up in Lightdash:

 2. Show models with any of these tags: This option depends on dbt tags.
 You can learn more about using tags to manage your project here.
 If you already have a specific model tag (or tags) you want to limit Lightdash to using, this is where you can add them in.
 For example, all of our production models have the tag prod, so we’ve configured our Tables using that tag.